 February 18, 1933 – Yoko Ono, vocals (Plastic Ono Band, John Lennon)

 February 18, 1939 – Bobby Hart (born Robert Luke Harshen), vocals, songwriter

 February 18, 1995 – Bob Stinson dies of drug abuse, which results in organ failure.
 He was 35.
 Stinson was a co-founder and the lead guitarist of Minnesota band The Replacements.
-Stinson was forced out of the band by Paul Westerberg, because he didn’t agree with the pop direction of the band.
+He was forced out of the band by Paul Westerberg, because he didn’t agree with the pop direction the band was taking.
 He also had major substance abuse problems, which contributed to his departure.

 February 18, 2013 – Kevin Ayers dies in his sleep in France.
 He was 68.
 Ayers was a founding member of the pioneering psychedelic band Soft Machine in the mid-1960s, and worked with many artists, including Brian Eno, Syd Barrett, John Cale, Elton John, Andy Summers and Nico.
 Critics have said, “Kevin Ayers and Syd Barrett were the two most important people in British pop music.
 Everything that came after came from them.”